 Our spectral fits were performed in an automatic fashion.
 Upon visual inspection of the fitting results we are confident that the vast majority of the fits to high S/N spectra were successful, and comparisons with independent fits by others also show good agreement.
 However, the reliability of our spectral fits drops rapidly for low-quality spectra.
-Fig. 4 shows the distributions of the median S/N per pixel around the line-fitting region for objects that have line measurements, for H $\beta$ , MgII and CIV respectively.
+Fig. 4 shows the distributions of the median S/N per pixel around the linefitting region for objects that have line measurements, for $H\beta$, MgII and CIV respectively.
 Although the bulk of objects have median S/N > 5 for the line-fitting regions, there are many objects that have lower median S/N, especially for CIV at high redshift.
-The effects of S/N on the measurements depend on both the properties of the lines (i.e., line profile, line strength, degree of absorption features, etc), and the line-fitting technique itself (i.e., what function form used, how to deal with absorption troughs, etc).
+The effects of S/N on the measurements depend on both the properties of the lines (i.e., line profile, line strength, degree of absorption features, etc), and the line-fitting technique itself (i.e., what functional form was used, how to deal with absorption troughs, etc).

 To investigate the impact of S/N on our fitting parameters we ran a series of Monte Carlo simulations.
 We select representative real spectra with high S/N, then degrade the spectra by adding Gaussian noise and measure the line properties using the same line-fitting routine.
-For each line (H $\beta$ , MgII, or CIV), we study several objects with various line shapes and EWs.
+For each line (H β , MgII, or CIV), we study several objects with various line shapes and EWs.
 We simulate 500 trials for each S/N level and take the median and the 68% range as the measurement result and its error.

-Figs. 5-7 show several examples of our investigations for H $\beta$ , MgII and CIV respectively.
+Figs. 5-7 show several examples of our investigations for H β , MgII and CIV respectively.
 As expected, decreasing the S/N ratio increases measurement scatter.
 In all cases the fitted continuum is unbiased as S/N decreases.
-The FWHMs and EWs are biased by less than $\pm 20\%$ as S/N is reduced to as low as $\sim 3$ only for the high-EW cases.
-For low-EW cases, the FWHMs and EWs are biased low/high by > 20% for S/N $\lesssim 5$ .
-Since the median EWs for the three lines are > 30 Å (see Figs. 10-12), we expect that the measurements for most objects are unbiased to within $\pm 20\%$ down to S/N $\sim 3$ .
+The FWHMs and EWs are biased by less than $\pm 20\%$ as S/N is reduced to as low as ~ 3 only for the high-EW cases.
+For low-EW cases, the FWHMs and EWs are biased low/high by > 20% for S/N $\lesssim 5$.
+Since the median EWs for the three lines are > 30 Å (see Figs. 11-13), we expect that the measurements for most objects are unbiased to within $\pm 20\%$ down to S/N ~ 3 .
 But for many purposes, it would be more conservative to impose a cut at S/N> 5 for reliable measurements.

-Finally, to estimate the uncertainties in the measured quantities in our fits, we generate 50 mock spectra for each object using the flux errors and fit for those mock spectra with the same fitting routines.
+Finally, to estimate the uncertainties in the measured quantities in our fits, we generate 50 mock spectra by adding Gaussian noise to the original spectrum using the reported flux errors, and fit for those mock spectra with the same fitting routines.
 We estimate the measurement uncertainties from the 68% range (centered on the median) of the distributions of fitting results of the 50 trials.
+We estimate the spectral measurement uncertainties for all the 105,783 quasars in our sample in this way.